Miljoenenjacht: Round 5

-The two remaining contestants face each other at a single showdown-style podium (the Temptation Table), with one buzzer for each contender and a neon bulb in the centre.
-A mystery suitcase, which is spinning, is placed on the set's stairs.
+The two remaining contestants face each other at a single showdown-style podium (the Temptation Table), with one buzzer for each contender and a neon bulb in the center.
+A spinning mystery suitcase is placed on the set's stairs.
 The contents can be given to one of the players if they eliminate themselves from the game, therefore giving the other player a chance to win from €0.01 to €5,000,000.
-Its contents can include trips, cars, and a variety of other prizes.
+Its contents can include expenses-paid trips, cars, and a variety of other prizes.
 If no-one chooses to take the contents of the suitcase, which they will not know until it is open, the two contenders had to play another short quiz round.
-From 2003 until 2004, Linda would ask the players a simple math question, the first player to buzz in and provide the right answer proceeds to the final round.
+From 2003 until 2004, Linda would ask the players a simple math question.
+The first player to buzz in and provide the right answer proceeds to the final round.
 A player who buzzes in with an incorrect answer gets eliminated and his opponent moves on to the final game.

 In later shows, Linda asks one more multiple-choice question with three possible answers.
 (In fact, the question given was an estimated guess question with three possible guesses proposed, the best guess had to be selected).
 If a player buzzes in and answers correct, that player wins the game and moves on to the final round.
 If a player buzzes in and answers incorrect, the other player may answer with one of the two remaining choices.
 If both are wrong, the player who buzzed in first proceeds, and the other is eliminated.

 During the first 2008 series, however, the mysterious suitcase was no longer the prize one of the two players left could take.
 Starting from €0 (later €1,000 see below), the amount of money awarded to a player who eliminates themselves rises up to a certain amount, chosen beforehand, after which the players cannot eliminate themselves freely anymore.
 If a player buzzes before the money rise has ended, the player will receive the amount of money it had risen to up to that point.
 If no player eliminates themselves, the contestants will receive a calculation, which they will have to answer correctly to proceed to the final round.
 If an incorrect answer is given, the other contestant will proceed to the final round.